-Shortly after the murder in 2006 of independent Russian journalist Anna Politkovskaya, the head of RFE/RL Moscow bureau Elena Glushkova said in an on-air that the work of Radio Liberty journalists cannot cause Russia any harm.
+Shortly after the murder in 2006 of independent Russian journalist Anna Politkovskaya, the head of RFE/RL Moscow bureau Elena Glushkova said on-air that the work of Radio Liberty journalists cannot cause Russia any harm.
 According to Ms. Glushkova, RFE/RL reporters respect and love Russia.
 She also pointed out that all Radio Liberty reporters who work in Russia are Russian citizens.
-There is nothing wrong with these comments until one considers their timing (they were made in reaction to the brutal murder of an independent investigative journalist), and one reads comments that followed:
+There is nothing wrong with these comments until one considers their timing (they were made in reaction to the brutal murder of an independent investigative journalist).

 I have questioned whether Radio Liberty can effectively report on controversial events when most of its reporters work and live in Russia, where they are subject to intimidation and pressure from Russia’s secret police and intelligence services.
 A Moscow-based human rights organization has recently criticized Radio Liberty for giving “air time to racists and ‘ultra-right’ extremists.”
 But in the Channel magazine interview, RFE/RL president Jeff Gedmin, expressed confidence in the value of “surrogate broadcasting” as “giving people news and information that their own governments deny them, mostly domestic news.”

 I think these comments tell the whole story of “surrogate broadcasting” in Russia as it was developed by RFE/RL in response to directives from some of the BBG members.
 Much of the blame for this rests with the BBG.